-

 Have the Advertising authorities required any businesses to remove adverts for unsubstantiated sustainability claims?

 In general terms, Mexico’s Federal Consumer Protection Law prohibits deceptive financial practices, including any form of advertising that presumably may be considered as greenwashing.
 If a company violates any provision of the law, it may be subject of severe penalties, ranging from fines to bans on product marketing.
-However, there are no specific cases where advertising authorities in Mexico (e.g. Federal Consumer Protection Agency (PROFECO), and/or the National Commission for the Protection and Defence of Users of Financial Services (CONDUSEF) have required businesses to remove adverts for unsubstantiated sustainability claims.
+However, there are no specific cases where advertising authorities in Mexico (e.g. Federal Consumer Protection Agency (PROFECO), and/or the National Commission for the Protection and Defense of Users of Financial Services (CONDUSEF) have required businesses to remove adverts for unsubstantiated sustainability claims.
 We do recognize that there is a global trend of increasing scrutiny and regulatory actions against misleading sustainability claims that may arise before local authorities, which eventually will impact Mexico in the future.

 -